How Bayern have won the record number of openers in the Champions League

 Record run of 17 first game wins in succession

 The German record champions have not made another false start in Europe's main club competition.
 Including the Celtic match, Bayern have won their last 17 opening matches in the Champions League to set a record run.
 Whether it was supposed underdogs or famous opponents like Roma (2-0 at home in 2010), Manchester City (1-0 at home in 2014), Benfica (2-0 away in 2018) or most recently Atlético Madrid (4-0 at home in 2020), no opponents were able to overcome the Reds on Champions League matchday one.

 Müller is Bayern's top starter

-The 2-1 win against Valencia in September 2012 was particularly notable in this record run: Bayern conceded a goal in the first match of the season for them first and only time since the 2-1 win against Celtic 18 years before – the goals difference for FCB in their first games in the Champions League since 2003 is an incredible 42 for and two against with 13 goals away without reply in seven matches.
-In addition to impressive defensive performances, Bayern also have to thank Thomas Müller – the stalwart scored seven goals in this run and is thereby the most successful early starter for FCB in the Champions League.
+The 2-1 win against Valencia in September 2012 was particularly notable in this record run: Bayern conceded a goal in the first match of the season for the first and only time since the 2-1 win against Celtic 18 years before -- the goal difference for FCB in their first games in the Champions league since 2003 is an incredible 42 for and two against, with 13 goals away without reply in seven matches.
+In addition to impressive defensive performances, Bayern also have to thank Thomas Müller -- the stalwart scored seven goals in this run and is thereby the most successful Matchday 1 scorer for FCB in the Champions League.